The White Stripes: 1997–1999: Early years, formation and The White Stripes

-In high school, Jack Gillis (as he was then known) met Meg White at the Memphis Smoke—the restaurant where she worked and where he would read his poetry at open mic nights.
+In high school, Jack Gillis (as he was then known) met Meg White at a coffee shop in either Ferndale or Hamtramck.
+(Note: Sources differ on which city, but it was by all accounts at a coffee shop.
+Jack says he doesn't remember, but that Meg was always at the Hamtramck one.)
 The two started dating and began frequenting the coffee shops, local music venues, and record stores of the area.
 Gillis was an established drummer during this period, performing with his upholstery apprenticeship mentor, Brian Muldoon, the Detroit cowpunk band Goober & the Peas, the garage punk band the Go, the Hentchmen, and Two-Star Tabernacle.

 Gillis and White were married in 1996.
 Contrary to convention, he took his wife's surname.
-On Bastille Day 1997, Meg started learning to play the drums.
+On Bastille Day 1997, the then-unnamed duo played their first concert at the Gold Dollar bar in Detroit.
+Because it was just 2 months after Meg started learning to play the drums, she struggled with maintaining the tempo during the performance.
 In Jack's words, "When she started to play drums with me, just on a lark, it felt liberating and refreshing.
 There was something in it that opened me up."
-The couple then became a band and, while they considered calling themselves Bazooka and Soda Powder, they settled on the White Stripes.
+The couple then became a band, and while they considered calling themselves Bazooka and Soda Powder, they settled on the White Stripes.

-The White Stripes had their first live performance on August 14, 1997, at the Gold Dollar bar in Detroit.
 They began their career as part of the Michigan underground garage rock scene, playing with local bands such as the Hentchmen, the Dirtbombs, the Gories, and Rocket 455.
 In 1998, Dave Buick—owner of an independent, Detroit-based, garage-punk label called Italy Records—approached the band at a bar and asked if they would like to record a single.
 Jack initially declined, believing it would be too expensive, but he eventually reconsidered when he realized that Buick was offering to pay for it.
-Their debut single, "Let's Shake Hands", was released on vinyl in February 1998 with an initial pressing of 1,000 copies.
+Their debut single, "Let's Shake Hands", was released on vinyl in February 1998, with an initial pressing of 1,000 copies.
 This was followed in October 1998 by the single "Lafayette Blues" which, again, was only released on vinyl with copies.